6-Inch Boston Cream Pie

 • Rich Chocolate Ganache

 Over the years, the cake and its flavors have taken on many different forms – donuts, cupcakes, and even cookies.
-But we are sticking to the classic layer cake in this recipe for Mini Boston Cream Pie.
+But we are sticking to the classic layer cake in this mini Boston cream pie recipe.

 Single slice of vanilla and chocolate cake